Saving Energy With the Nest App on Android: A Hands-On Guide

 Will the Nest app really lower my heating bill?

 In our testing the savings came mostly from the Away feature and a tightened schedule rather than anything magic.
 If you let it drift to an eco temperature when the house is empty and you stop heating an empty home all morning, the difference adds up.
+Headline figures, around 10 to 12 percent on heating and about 15 percent on cooling in the independent studies Google cites, are averages, not a guarantee.
 The app's Energy History screen helps you see exactly where your runtime goes.

 Why does the app want my location?

 Location powers the Home and Away routine, which is the part that saves energy automatically by easing off heating when you leave.
 If you deny it, the thermostat falls back to a fixed schedule and you lose that automation.
-You can grant location just for this app and review it later in Android settings.
+On newer Android versions it asks for all the time access because the check runs in the background.
+You can review it later in Android settings.
 For more on managing app behaviour, our AccuWeather hidden features guide covers similar permission tradeoffs.

 Does running the app drain my phone battery?

 There is a small ongoing cost from location checks, but it was mild for us and not something most people will notice day to day.
+Watch out for aggressive battery savers that kill background location, since that quietly breaks the Away feature until you exempt the app.
 If you are sensitive to battery use, pairing it with a lean browser and good power habits helps.
 We rounded up battery-friendly Android browsers if you want to claw back some stamina elsewhere.